 How much does a translation into Tibetan cost?

-The standard rate for translations from English into Tibetan is $ N.aN per word, and for translations from Tibetan into English, the industry rate is $ 0.24.
 For new customers or large texts (more than 5,000 words), we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
-For a full list of rates per language, please visit Rates table for most requested language combinations.
+Please send us your document for a quote.

 Flawless translations into and from Tibetan